sunpy/sunpy/docs/code_ref/coordinates/carrington.rst

 Quick summary
 -------------
-SunPy calculates the sub-observer Carrington longitude in a manner that is consistent with |AA| for Earth, but enables co-alignment of images from different observatories at different locations/velocities in the solar system.
+SunPy calculates the sub-observer Carrington longitude in a manner that enables co-alignment of images from different observatories at different locations/velocities in the solar system, but that results in a ~20-arcsecond discrepancy with |AA|.

 Observer effects
 ----------------